FuturelyConcept/generative-app-demo/README.md

 ### 4. Live Policy Changes
 Edit any file in `POLICIES/` directory and see application behavior change without restarting.

+### 5. Add Complete New Features
+Use the `TEST/` directory to demonstrate adding entire new API endpoints and functionality by just copying policy files.
+See `TEST/README.md` for the **Product Categories** feature demo.

 ## 🔒 Security & Best Practices

 ### Environment Variables